 Brumhilde is dead.
 Long live Brumhilde.

 As you may have figured out, I’m playing Red Dead Redemption 2 and I love it.
-Every time I go out in the wilderness it feels like going on a new adventure to meet new characters and hunt down a moose or two.
+Every time I wander out in the wilderness it feels like going on a whole new adventure to meet new characters and hunt down a moose or two.
 Not all of my adventures get a happy ending, though.